Why Trust This Analysis

 The Bottom Line

 The 2026 auto tort reform package is a real change, but the parts that get the headlines (the 50% bar) are not the parts that will affect the largest number of New Yorkers.
 The 90/180 deletion is the sleeper change that will pull the threshold rug out from under many ordinary, well-documented soft-tissue and post-surgical cases.
-The §1602(6) repeal is the deep-pocket change that meaningfully reduces non-economic recovery for innocent passengers and pedestrians in cases with low-fault commercial co-defendants.
 The Article 51 mostly-at-fault bar will reshape case selection in disputed-fault cases.
 The $100,000 bad-actor cap is narrow but real for the specified categories.
-The §5106(a) fraud carveout in Part FF is a major carrier-side procedural win in the no-fault world.
+And the joint-and-several change did not pass — deep-pocket recovery for innocent passengers and pedestrians is unchanged.

 Sold publicly as premium relief.
 Explained to insurers — at NYIA, the morning after — as projections, filings, fraud assumptions, and litigation-cost components.
 The rights restrictions are immediate.
 The premium savings are the part New Yorkers will have to verify.
 We will be watching DFS rate filings closely and updating this analysis as enforcement guidance, court decisions, and rate orders come out.